-- 1. All schools are required annually to submit, in a form prescribed by the Board, a list of all instructional staff employed to include the following: - a.
+- All schools are required annually to submit, in a form prescribed by the Board, a list of all instructional staff employed to include the following: - a.
 The name of the instructor, date of hire, name of program and stand-alone courses taught and the signature of the school director or authorized school representative certifying that the instructor meets all minimum qualifications required by these rules.
-The instructional staff list must be submitted to the Division, along with the filing of the school's annual bond proposal (refer to Rule V.A). - b.
-With respect to instructional staff of minor students (under the age of sixteen), the school must include in the annual certification, an affirmation stating that the school has exercised due diligence to determine whether the instructional staff has acquired a new criminal history since the last annual report.
+The instructional staff list must be submitted to the Division. - b.
+With respect to instructional staff of minor students (under the age of sixteen), the school must include in the annual filing, an affirmation stating that the school has exercised due diligence to determine whether the instructional staff has acquired a new criminal history since the last annual report.
 This may include requiring the instructional staff to resubmit a fingerprint background check in compliance with Rule III.E.2.